IBM/generate-insights-from-data-formats-with-watson/README.md

 When the reader has completed this code pattern, they will understand how to:

 * Establish a relation between unstructured data & structured data for generating insights & recommendations.
-* Extract and format unstructured data & structured data using configuerable Python functions.
+* Extract and format unstructured data & structured data using configurable Python functions.
 * Use a configuration file to specify the job requirements to initiate data processing for a job profile.
 * Use IBM Watson Natural Language Understanding API to extract metadata from documents in Jupyter notebooks.
 * Create and run a Jupyter notebook in Watson Studio platform.